codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-android.md

   }
   ...
 ```
-2. Add your keystore and keystore details in the **Environment Variables** section of the Codemagic UI. **Secure** your keystore file, keystore password (if keystore is password-protected), key alias and key alias password (if key alias is password-protected) and set the values to the following environment variables.
-Note that securing binary files requires you to [`base64 encode`](../variables/environment-variable-groups/#storing-sensitive-valuesfiles) them locally and decode them during the build.
+2. Save the keystore file, keystore password (if keystore is password-protected), key alias and key alias password (if key alias is password-protected) to the respective environment variables in the **Environment variables** section in Codemagic UI.
+Click **Secure** to encrypt the values.
+Note that binary files i.e. keystore file requires you to [`base64 encode`](../variables/environment-variable-groups/#storing-sensitive-valuesfiles) them locally, before they can be saved to environment variables and decode them during the build.

 ```yaml
  environment: